Why Public Contractors Trade at 15x–34x EBITDA While You'll Hear 4x–8x

 The Data Center Premium

-IES Holdings trades at 24.6x EBITDA — the highest multiple in this group — because of their exposure to data centers and communications infrastructure.
+Comfort Systems USA trades at the highest multiple in this group — ~34x EBITDA — driven by its outsized data center and semiconductor exposure.
+IES Holdings is right behind at ~20x, also riding data center and communications infrastructure demand.
 Every CEO in this comp set called out data center demand as a growth driver in their most recent earnings calls.

 If you're an electrical or mechanical contractor doing data center work, you're in the hottest end market in contracting.
 That exposure alone can add 1–2x to your multiple.